jnui/fastWebFramework/readme.md

 A very simple fast and lightweight website framework using straight php files.
 This framework was made to get the highest possible score on google page-speed tests.

+Note: Please only use this website template if you are familiar with editing CSS and PHP.

 ## Description

 This framework uses straight PHP as the basis of a website framework.